Jira Project Management: A Full Guide for Beginners

 Step 1: Project initiation

-In this step, you’re doing a few things, from defining your project’s goals to identifying what you’ll actually deliver and who’s going to care the most about your project.
+In this step, you’re doing a few things, from defining your project’s goals to identifying what you’ll actually deliver and who’s going to care the most about your new project.
 In Jira, that’ll usually start with creating a project from one of their many templates.

 When you choose a template, you’ll also be asked who you want to invite to your project.
 That has you thinking about your stakeholders right away.